dvlab-research/Mr-Ben/README.md

 Note 1: If you are evaluating some closed source commercial models, and they have customized clients, you might need to change the `utils.request_by_client` function in the script.
 It should be fairly straightforward to customized as shown in the function.

 ## Evaluation Results
 We have provided a comprehensive list of evaluation results both [in our paper](https://arxiv.org/abs/2312.17080) and [in our official website](https://randolph-zeng.github.io/Mr-Ben.github.io/).
-Feel free to check them out!
+As mentioned above that we believe to excel in our benchmark, it is necessary to possess some characteristics of "system-2" thinking paradigms.
+Echoing this hypothesis, we observed that models like o1-preview, which reportedly incorporate effective search and disambiguation techniques across trajectories in the solution space, outperform other models by a large margin.
+Moreover, we found that leveraging high-quality and diverse synthetic data (e.g. Phi-series) significantly mitigates this issue, offering a promising path to enhance performance regardless of model size.
+Feel free to check the eval results out!

 ## How to Participate on Our LeaderBoard
 If you would like to join our leaderboard and make the evaluation results of your model publicly available, pleas kindly use our provided evaluation script to conduct zero shot and one shot experiments, and then create a github issue with our provided template and submit your evaluation results to us.